julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 Rowan was not considered a tree *of* witches — but a tree *against* harmful witchcraft.

-Its berries reinforced this protective reputation
+Its berries reinforced this protective reputation.

 A widely recorded folk charm states:

 > “Rowan tree and red thread
-> Will put witches to their speed.”
+> Put the witches to their speed.”

 Important folklore nuance:

-“Speed” ≠ physical running.
+“Speed” did not mean physical running.
+It referred to:

-It meant:

-magical success
+- magical success

-power
+- power

-effectiveness
+- effectiveness

-ability to cause harm
+- ability to cause harm

-So the charm means:

-“Strip witches of their power.”
+So the charm means: strip witches of their power.

 Meaning harmful forces would be driven away swiftly.